Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

 and, on Bohr's attitude toward quantum physics itself and the role of philosophical reasoning in understanding it (questioning also his holding any naive "instumentalist" position):

 \begin{quote} (quoting Heisenberg) 'Bohr was primarily a philosopher, not a physicist, but he understood that natural philosophy . . . carries weight only if its every detail can be subjected to the . . . test of experiment'.
 His approach differed from that of the school-philosophers whom he regarded with a somewhat 'sceptical attitude, to say the least' and whose lack of interest in 'the important viewpoint which had emerged during the development of atomic physics' he noticed with regret.
 But it also differed, and to a considerable degree, from the spirit of what T. S. Kuhn has called a 'normal science'.
 Looking at Bohr's method of research we see that technical problems, however remote, are always related to a philosophical point of view; they are never treated as 'tiny puzzles' whose solution is valuable in itself, even if one has not the faintest idea what it means, and where it leads. [...]
-Emphasis is put on matters of principle and minor discrepancies, or 'puzzles' in the sense of Kuhn, instead of being deemphasized, and assimilated to the- older paradigm, are turned into fundamental difficulties by looking at them from a new direction, and by testing their background 'in its furthest consequences by exaggeration'.
-A noteworthy example of Bohr's 'non-normal' and rather metaphysical approach to physics is his scepticism in the face of the success of his own atomic model. [...]
-Bohr not only upheld the approximate character of all microphysics, stationary states included, but he also stressed the 'formal' character of the new laws, that is the fact that they aided in the prediction of phenomena, but did not yet provide any understanding (see below).
-His intention in those early days seems to have been the elaboration of a predictive scheme that could aid in the discovery of a physical theory in the full sense of the word, including an account even of the mechanism of the transitions.
-The difference between Bohr and Sommerfeld is best described as the difference between a mathematical physicist who is content with formally satisfactory and factually adequate equations and a philosopher who looks beyond success and who realizes the need for a sense of perspective, even in the face of the most surprising confirmations. [...]
-'I noticed', writes Heisenberg, 'that mathematical clarity had in itself no virtue for Bohr.
-He feared that the formal mathematical structure would obscure the physical core of the problem, and in any case he was convinced that a complete physical explanation should absolutely precede the mathematical formulation - \cite{PKF}, page 269-274 \end{quote}
+Emphasis is put on matters of principle and minor discrepancies, or 'puzzles' in the sense of Kuhn, instead of being deemphasized, and assimilated to the- older paradigm, are turned into fundamental difficulties by looking at them from a new direction, and by testing their background 'in its furthest consequences by exaggeration'. - \cite{PKF}, page 269-274 \end{quote}